mfidaali/FIR-filter/README.md

-# FIR-filter
+# FIR-filter RTL files
-Neural signal DSP project:
+Neural signal DSP project- only RTL files

 Project takes in small input voltage signals, runs it through an ADC, then a Finite Impulse Response Filter.
 Finally, the logic compares the output to a threshold voltage.